 A nurse might put a small tube called a cannula into a vein in the back of your hand.
 They go with you to the endoscopy or x-ray department.

 Your nurse sprays a local anaesthetic on the back of your throat.
-You usually also have a medicine to make you sleepy injected into the tube in your hand.
+The nurse or doctor usually also injects medicine to make you sleepy into the tube in your hand.
 The medicine is a sedative.

 You lie on a hard couch or trolley.
 You might not remember any of the procedure if you’ve had a sedative.